 For digital money to be useful, it needs to be transferable.
 The transfer of money on a blockchain is initiated by the owner, creating a transaction.
 This transaction informs the network about how much money is changing hands and who the new owner is.

-So far we’ve explained what data comprises a transaction when we looked at the blockchain as a data structure.
-When we talked about public key cryptography we covered how ownership is proven and verified on a blockchain, a key aspect of enabling secure transactions.
+We’ve explained what data comprises a transaction when we looked at the blockchain as a data structure.
+When we talked about public key cryptography, we covered how ownership is proven and verified on a blockchain, a key aspect of enabling secure transactions.

-In this article, we will look at the accounting/balance models used in blockchains.
-We’ve already introduced the commonly used UTXO model in our Advanced Level and assume basic knowledge of it for this article.
+Here, we’ll look at the accounting/balance models used in blockchains.
+Most blockchains use the UTXO model for accounting.
 The second method to track user balances, as applied in Ethereum, is the account model.

 We will start by looking at their similarities and then dive deep into each model individually.
 Lastly, we will compare the two models and briefly show how they can be combined to create a hybrid system.

 Before we get into the different balance models, it makes sense to take a step back and look at the blockchain in more general terms - as a state machine.

 A system is described as stateful, only if it is configured to remember preceding events or user interactions.
 The retained information is defined as the state of the system.
 Hence, a blockchain qualifies as a stateful system.
 Its entire purpose is to record past events and user interactions.
 With each new block the system undergoes a state transition that happens according to the state transition logic defined in its protocol.

 Every blockchain, no matter if it uses the UTXO or account model, follows this scheme: The user interactions, mostly transactions, are broadcast to the network, and with each new block, a set of them is permanently recorded.
 The balances of the transacting parties are updated when the system transitions to the new state.